Cosmological Constraints on the Phenomenological Interacting Dark Energy Model with Fermi Gamma-Ray Bursts and DESI DR2: INTRODUCTION

 \section{INTRODUCTION}

 The discovery of the universe's accelerated expansion via Type Ia supernovae \citep{Riess1998, Perlmutter1999} cemented the $\Lambda$CDM model as the standard cosmological paradigm, which is plagued by fundamental theoretical puzzles, including the fine-tuning and coincidence problems \citep{Weinberg1989, Carroll2001}.
-Moreover, increasingly precise observations have revealed the Hubble tension \citep{Di Valentino2025}: a $\gtrsim 5\sigma$ discrepancy of $H_0$ between the locally measured value \citep{Riess2022} and the value inferred from the Cosmic Microwave Background (CMB) under the $\Lambda$CDM assumption \citep{Planck2020}, which may point to new physics beyond the standard model.
-These challenges motivate the exploration of dynamical dark energy (DE) models and extensions to the standard model \citep{Copeland2006, Li2011}.
-The Chevallier-Polarski-Linder (CPL) parameterization \citep{Chevallier2001, Linder2003} provides a widely used framework for testing time-varying dark energy through the equation of state (EoS) $w(z) = w_0 + w_a z/(1+z)$, where $w_0$ represents the present value and $w_a$ characterizes its time evolution.
+Moreover, increasingly precise observations have revealed the Hubble tension \citep{Di Valentino2025}: a discrepancy of $H_0$ at $\gtrsim 5\sigma$ between the local $H_0$ value \citep{Riess2022} and that inferred from Cosmic Microwave Background (CMB) \citep{Planck2020}.
+The observational data in the redshift region between the local distance ladder calibrated by Cepheids ($z<0.01$) and CMB ($z\sim1000$) might offer important insights into the origins of the $H_0$ tension.
+Recently, the Dark Energy Spectroscopic Instrument (DESI) release the baryon acoustic oscillation (BAO) \citep{DESI2024}, which suggest that dark energy (DE) may not be a cosmological constant \citep{Colgain2026}.

-The interacting dark energy (IDE) models, which allow for a direct energy-momentum exchange between dark energy and dark matter (DM), have garnered significant attention to alleviate the coincidence problem.\citep{Amendola2000, Zimdahl2001, Wang2019, Yang2021, Costa2019} Moreover, the interaction between DE and DM can modify the background expansion history and the growth of structure, leading to an increased value of $H_0$.
+These challenges motivate the exploration of dynamical DE models and extensions to the standard model \citep{Feng2005, Copeland2006, Liang2009, Liang2011, WangLiang2010, Li2013, Li2019, Li2020, Liu2022a, WLL2024, Liu2025a, Liu2025b, Gupta2023, Lei2025, Das2024, Fazzari2025}.
+The Chevallier-Polarski-Linder (CPL) parameterizations \citep{Chevallier2001, Linder2003} provides a wide framework for testing time-varying the equation of state (EoS): $w(z) = w_0 + w_a z/(1+z)$, where $w_0$ represents the present value and $w_a$ characterizes its time evolution.
+For new physics beyond the standard model, the interacting dark energy (IDE) models have garnered significant attention by introducing a non-gravitational interaction between (dark) matter and DE, in which the energy flow transfer from DE to matter can alleviate the coincidence problem \citep{Amendola2000, Zimdahl2001, Wang2019, Costa2014, Yang2021}.
+In particular, the interaction between DE and (dark) matter can effectively raise the theoretically predicted value of $H_0$, bringing it closer to local observational results.
 Therefore, the IDE models can potentially reconcile observational discrepancies to alleviate the Hubble tension \citep{Pan2019, Pan2020, Kumar2019, DiValentino2021, Abdalla2022}.
+Moreover, it is interesting to find that the energy flow transfer between DE and DM with sign shifting interaction functions \citep{Halder2024, Silva2025, Li2026}.